Skip to content

 OS-All

-When true, disables HTTP support in Agent Controller, allowing communication exclusively over HTTPS.
-When false, HTTP is enabled.
+When true, turns off HTTP support in Agent Controller, restricting communication to HTTPS only.
+When false, Agent Controller accepts HTTP traffic.
 HTTP traffic uses port 5000 for virtual machine installations and port 80 for container-based deployments.

 Example: